All-expense paid “Skills Repurposing” weekend workshop intensive in Applied History with Patty Limerick

 Become a leader in this exciting trend of expanding the opportunities to engage wider audiences in historical reflection!

 The application period is now closed.
-Results will be announced by the end of July 2019.
+Results will be announced soon.

 The Center of the American West at the University of Colorado Boulder with the support of the Andrew W. Mellon Foundation is implementing an Applied History training program.
 This program will train History postdocs and adjunct faculty to become applied historians who can draw on the expertise of scholars from a range of disciplines to reach a wider audience.